What Are You Telling Yourself?

 • “Today of all days!”

 How the above dialogue actually brings an effect in our real world is simple.
-For every time that we tell ourselves “I can’t find my keys!” we’re actually programming the mind not to alert us to the keys even if our eyes have actually seen them!
-A little proof of the above, which many may have experienced, is when someone–perhaps a spouse or partner, who wishes to assist us in our search–proceeds to look in the very same drawer or coat pocket that we have just searched.
-Exasperated, we tell him/her that we’ve already looked there, only to have the person triumphantly shout that he/she found the keys…in the exact place had already searched!
+For every time that we tell ourselves “I can’t find my keys!” we’re programming the mind not to alert us to the keys even if they’re actually there.
+A little proof of the above, which many may have experienced, is when someone–perhaps a spouse or partner, proceeds to look in the very same drawer or coat pocket that we have just searched.
+Exasperated, we say that we’ve already looked there, only to have the person triumphantly shout that he/she found the keys…in the exact place that we had already searched!

 Why could this actually happen so often?
-The answer–which I cannot prove–is actually simple to understand.
+The answer, which I can’t prove, is simple to understand.
 The spouse/partner is using a different program, one with very different dialogue playing in the background.
-In fact, the person may take great delight in finding something that we could not find.
-Chances are the helper was telling him-her/self: “I know I can find those keys; I know I can,” or something similar.
+In fact, the person may take great delight in finding something that we couldn’t find.
+Chances are the helper was thinking: “I know I can find those keys; I know I can.”

-The lesson here is that we, too, can change our programming, by consciously making the effort to do so.
-The good news is that we can apply this programming in ways that will be beneficial to us in every aspect of our life.
-It doesn’t take a genius to realize the difference that positive internal dialogue could make regarding a business we’re starting, a weight loss program, an exercise plan, or a new skill that we’re trying to master.
+The good news is that we can change our programming, by conscious effort.
+We can program ourselves in ways that are beneficial to us in every aspect of our life.
+It doesn’t take a genius to realize the difference that positive internal dialogue could make regarding a new business, a weight loss program, an exercise plan, or a new skill that we’re trying to master.

-What we’re telling ourselves matters, literally; for what we tell ourselves manifests as the matter (circumstances and situations) in our environment.
-Mystical?
-Maybe, but that doesn’t mean it’s not true.
-The theory might be worth putting to a test the next time you misplace your keys.
-Just try telling yourself something positive.
+What we’re telling ourselves literally matters, as the events and circumstances of our life.
+This practice is worth putting to the text the next time you misplace your keys.
+Just tell yourself something positive.

 Dare to dream (and care for one another).